 In most cases, chronic insomnia is caused by conditions or situations.
-It can be a symptom that relates: to ongoing health conditions such as chronic pain; emotional stress such as the loss of a loved one; the use of substances; or unhealthy ‘party’ lifestyles that interfere with daily routines.
-Lifestyle and behavioural changes have been found to improve the quality of sleep, without having to use medication and with results that last.
-Behavioural and cognitive treatments for insomnia include CBT and relaxation training, such as mindfulness and meditation.
+It can be a symptom that relates: to ongoing health conditions such as chronic pain; emotional stress such as the loss of a loved one or unhealthy ‘party’ lifestyles that interfere with daily routines.
+Lifestyle and behavioral changes have been found to improve the quality of sleep, without having to use medication and with results that last.
+Behavioral and cognitive treatments for insomnia include CBT and relaxation training, such as mindfulness and meditation.

 Why Residential Retreats are the Most Effective Option for Mental Wellness

 Inpatient retreats are the most effective approach to treating mental health disorders for several reasons.
 They provide a more holistic treatment experience that address the deeper causes and far-reaching effects of your condition rather than just its symptoms, allowing you to heal more fully.
 In an immersive residential setting, you’ll find sustainable solutions to your problems and start to form habits that will help you maintain the sense of balance and well-being you cultivated during treatment.

 We believe in healing the whole person.
 You’ll receive intensive therapy, but meditation, relaxation, movement and recreational activities will all play an important role in your treatment.
 Here’s an example of what a typical day looks like at The Dawn: